 Follow Friday, At a Glance

-Connect with the Boston Children’s Museum on social media:
+Connect with the New England Aquarium on social media:

-How many people run Boston Children Museum’s various social media accounts?
+How many people run the New England Aquarium’s various social media accounts?
 How do you manage all of them?

-What are the goals for the museum on social media, and where does your content usually come from?
+What are the goals for the aquarium on social media, and where does your content come from?

-In three words, describe the voice of museum’s social media.
+In three words, describe the voice and tone of the aquarium’s social media.

-Which social media account is the strongest channel for the museum?
-If you had to pick, which one is the “must-follow”?
+Which social media account—Facebook, Twitter, etc.—is the strongest channel for the aquarium?
+In other words, if you had to pick, which one is the “must-follow”?

 What’s the weirdest, most surprising, or most outspoken feedback you’ve gotten via social media?

-Since you’ve been with the museum, what has been your personal favorite story to share on social media?
+Since you’ve been with the aquarium, what has been your personal favorite story to share on social media?

 Responses have been edited and condensed.